UP | HOME

 simul-max

 Number of states above which simulation-based reductions are skipped.
 Defaults to 4096.
 Set to 0 to disable.
-This applies to all simulation-based optimization, including thoses of the determinization algorithm.
+This applies to all simulation-based optimization, including those of the determinization algorithm.

 simul-method

-Chose which simulation based reduction to use: 1 force the signature-based BDD implementation, 2 force matrix-based and 0, the default, is a heristic wich choose which implementation to use.
+Chose which simulation based reduction to use: 1 force the signature-based BDD implementation, 2 force matrix-based and 0, the default, is a heuristic which chooses which implementation to use.

 simul-trans-pruning

-Number of equivalence classes above which simulation-based transition-pruning for non-deterministic automata is disabled automata.
+Number of equivalence classes above which simulation-based transition-pruning for non-deterministic automata is disabled.
 Defaults to 512.
 Set to 0 to disable.
-This applies to all simulation-based reduction, as well as to the simulation-based optimization of the determinization algorithm.
-Simulation-based reduction perform a number of BDD implication checks that is quadratic in the number of classes to implement transition pruning.
-The equivalence classes is equal to the number of output states of simulation-based reduction when transition-pruning is disabled, it is just an upper bound otherwise.
+This applies to all simulation-based reductions, as well as to the simulation-based optimization of the determinization algorithm.
+Simulation-based reductions perform a number of BDD implication checks that is quadratic in the number of classes to implement transition pruning.
+The number of equivalence classes is equal to the number of output states of the simulation-based reduction when transition-pruning is disabled, it is just an upper bound otherwise.

 state-based